KwatMDPhD/Note/talk.md

 ##

-"I am excited about this because..."
+"I'm excited about this because..."

 "Future."